lewis6991/async.nvim/CONCURRENCY_MODEL.md

   local ok, result = pcall(function()
     -- Parent suspends, event loop runs child
-    -- If child errors, sleep is cancelled and parent resumes with error vim.async.sleep(1) end)
+    -- If child errors, the await is cancelled and parent resumes with error local data = read_file() end)

   if not ok then